-J. Sexual Offenses (SO) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 Consensual Sexual Misconduct on school property, on school-sponsored transportation, at school sponsored activities or events: (a) Consensual sexual activity, to include any penetration of private body parts of another person by human contact and such acts prohibited by Florida Statutes. (b) Consensual sexual activity, as defined under Lewd and Indecent Behavior Violation in Florida Statutes.
-Any Offense Principal's discretion.
-Must include parent conference.
-Any Offense Parent notification.
-Minimum of 3 day 5-day Out-of-School Suspension.
-Principal may explore any punishment including expulsion based on severity of the offense.
-Any Offense Parent notification.
-Minimum of 3 5 day Out-of-School Suspension.
-Principal may explore any punishment including expulsion based on severity of the offense.
+J. Sexual Offenses (SO) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 Sexual Misconduct on school property, on school- Any Offense Any Offense Any Offense sponsored transportation, at school sponsored activities Principal's discretion.
+Must Parent notification.
+Minimum of 3 day Parent notification.
+Minimum of 3 or events: include parent conference.
+Out-of-School Suspension.
+Principal may Out-of-School Suspension.
+Principal (a) sexual activity, to include any penetration of explore any punishment including may explore any punishment private body parts of another person by human contact expulsion based on severity of the including expulsion based on and such acts prohibited by Florida Statutes. offense. severity of the offense. (b) sexual activity, as defined under Lewd and Indecent Behavior Violation in Florida Statutes.

 K. Tobacco: Possession and/or Use and Dispensing (TB) Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 1.
 Tobacco and Electronic Cigarettes First Offense First Offense First Offense Principal's discretion, Principal's discretion, parent Parent Conference.
 (Counseling is (This refers to all forms of tobacco, including mandatory parent notification. notification.
 (Counseling is suggested.) suggested.)
 Out-of-School smokeless tobacco.
 This also refers to all forms of electronic cigarettes.)
 Suspension (Minimum: 1 day).
-Second Offense Second Offense Second Offense Principal's discretion, Parent In-School-Suspension, Out-of-School Suspension (Minimum: 2 days). conference, and suspension Suspension (Minimum: 1 day).
-(Minimum: 1 day).
+Second Offense Second Offense Second Offense Principal's discretion, Parent conference, and suspension (Minimum: 1 day).
 (Counseling is suggested.)
-Third Offense Third Offense Third Offense Suspension days increase.
-Suspension days increase.
-Suspension days increase.
+In-School-Suspension, Out-of-School Suspension (Minimum: 1 day).
+Suspension (Minimum: 2 days).
+Third Offense Suspension days increase.
+Third Offense Suspension days increase.
+Third Offense Suspension days increase.